mattwalker75/local_llm_framework/workflow/README.md

 3. Moved all the tool scripts to a single location under bin
 4. Had Claude create a tool for me and used the following prompt
        -  10_Tool_script.txt
+5. Had Claude create/modify some tool testing scripts with the following prompt:
+       - 11_More_Tools.txt

 #### Develop different tools that can be enabled and disabled